-After all review processes are concluded, the OIE or designee will promptly notify the Complainant and Respondent, in writing, of the final outcome of the Prohibited Sex Discrimination complaint.
+After all review processes are concluded, the OIE or designee will, as appropriate, promptly notify the Complainant and Respondent, in writing, of the final outcome of the Non-Sex Based Prohibited Discrimination complaint.

-After a final sanction and remedy is issued, the OIE may periodically follow up with the Complainant and Respondent to ensure that the Prohibited Sex Discrimination has ended, to determine any additional remedies necessary, and to ensure compliance with sanctions imposed.
-Any violation of an Interim Measure or sanction imposed for Prohibited Sex Discrimination should be promptly reported to the OIE.
+After a final sanction and remedy is issued, the OIE may periodically follow up with the Complainant and Respondent to ensure that the Non-Sex Based Prohibited Discrimination has ended, to determine any additional remedies necessary, and to ensure compliance with sanctions imposed.
+Any violation of an Interim Measure or sanction imposed for Non-Sex Based Prohibited Discrimination should be promptly reported to the OIE.